coffeemakingtoaster/zerolog-loki-hook/README.md

 ```

 When running the expample directly the loki instance is expected to be reachable at `localhost:3100`.
 You can overwrite this using the `LOKI_ENDPOINT` environment variable.

+In case you need a deeper explanation see this [blog post](https://blog.mi.hdm-stuttgart.de/index.php/2024/02/29/combining-zerolog-loki/).